The client of your dreams

 Starting out as an independent financial advisor, you probably took on all types of clients—a great-aunt, college friends, a golfing buddy.
 But a few years down the road you might have noticed that you enjoy working with some clients more than others.
 In fact, sometimes it's obvious that both you and a particular client would be happier working with someone else.
 There's nothing wrong with that—they're just not your ideal client.

-Having a clear picture of who is your ideal client can not only help you better serve your existing clients—it can accelerate growth through referrals and targeted marketing.
-Schwab's 2020 RIA Benchmarking Study found that firms that adopted an ideal client persona and client value proposition attracted 28% more new clients and 45% more new client assets in 2019 than other firms.1
+Having a clear picture of your ideal client can not only help you better serve your existing clients—it can accelerate growth through referrals and targeted marketing.
+Schwab's 2023 RIA Benchmarking Study found that firms that adopted an ideal client persona and client value proposition attracted 52% more new clients and 46% more new client assets in 2022 than other firms.1

-To zero in on your ideal client, start by asking yourself these five questions.
+To define your ideal client persona, start by asking yourself these five questions.

 1. Who do you want to work with?